DaisukeBekki/lightblue/README.md

 #!shell
 $ git clone git@bitbucket.org:DaisukeBekki/lightblue.git
 ```
-This operation will create the directory *lightblue* (we will call this directory as <lightblue> in the following document) under the directory in which you did the above.
+This operation will create the directory *lightblue* (henceforth we will refer to this directory as <lightblue>) under the directory in which you did the above.

 ### Configuration
-First you have to add the environment variable LIGHTBLUE and set its value as <lightblue>.
-For example, you may add the following line to .bashrc (or whatever configuration file for your shell).
+First you need to add the environment variable LIGHTBLUE and set its value as <lightblue>.
+Suppose that <lightblue> is `/home/lightblue/', you are suppsed to add the following line to .bashrc (or whatever configuration file for your shell).
 `export LIGHTBLUE=/home/lightblue/`

 Then move to <lightblue>, create a sandbox environment there, and check the dependencies as follows.